-The second ingredient includes ground bone, an excellent source of natural calcium.
+The second ingredient is ground chicken bone, an excellent source of natural calcium.

 The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The fifth ingredient includes broccoli.
-Broccoli is a healthy green vegetable and a member of the kale family.
+The fifth ingredient is broccoli, a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.